-The Permittee shall submit the following compliance filings to the Office for review and approval in accordance with 19 NYCRR § 900-10.1.
-Certain compliance filings are not applicable, as noted below, due to the fact that the Facility has been designed to avoid impacts to a particular resource, the resource is not present at this Facility, or the specific technology proposed renders the compliance filings inapplicable.
+The Permittee shall submit the following compliance filings to the Office or NYSDPS for review and approval in accordance with 19 NYCRR § 900-10.1.
+Certain compliance filings are not applicable, as noted below, due to the fact that the Facility has been designed to avoid impacts to a particular resource, the resource is not present at this Facility, the specific technology proposed renders the compliance filings inapplicable, or the Permittee has requested a site-specific condition.